mohdabbas93/city-weather/README.md

 # City Weather Application
-A simple MVVM application to show a list of city weather where you can search for your favorite city weather and see its weather info
+A simple MVVM application to show a list of cities weather where you can search for your favorite city weather and see its weather info

 Weather information includes
 - Current temperature.